harrycresswell/harry/content/reading.md

 ## 2026

+- The Power to Change by Chuck Chakrapani
 - The Siege by Ben Macintyre
 - Feel-Good Productivity by Ali Abdaal
 - Chip War by Chris Miller